mariascrs/mariascrs.github.io/_posts/2020-11-06-isogenies-for-crypto.md

 **Note:** Normally in maths papers, to specify the field $K$ which the elliptic curve is defined over, we write $E_i(K)$.
 I'll drop this notation because we will only be considering the elliptic curves over a finite field.

-Say we now want to consider map between these two elliptic curves:
+Say we now want to consider a map between these two elliptic curves:

 $$
 \phi: E_1 \longrightarrow E_2